tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-6.md

  npm install npm@latest -g
  ```

+ **Or**

- Or you can head to https://nodejs.org/en/download/ and grab an installer - instructions are here:
+ - you can head to https://nodejs.org/en/download/ and grab an installer - instructions are here:

  https://docs.npmjs.com/getting-started/installing-node

- Once Node.js is installed, head to the command prompt to install npm:
+ - once Node.js is installed, head to the command prompt to install npm:

  ```js
  npm -v